Axia-Tech/AXIA-wiki/docs/general/faq.md

 Bridge efforts are being worked on in concert with other projects in the ecosystem.
 Eventually, there will be bridges between AXIASolar and most of the other major chains.

-## DOT
+## SOLAR

-### What is the difference between DOT (old) and new DOT?
+### What is the difference between SOLAR (old) and new SOLAR?

-The DOT (old) unit on AXIASolar was at twelve decimal places, otherwise known as 1e12 Plancks.
-On 21 August, 2020, Denomination Day, the DOT (old) value was redenominated to 1e10 (10_000_000_000, or ten billion) Plancks, meaning that the new DOT was valued at ten decimal places.
-Following the [redenomination](redenomination.md), the new DOT is called DOT.
+The SOLAR (old) unit on AXIASolar was at twelve decimal places, otherwise known as 1e12 Plancks.
+On 21 August, 2020, Denomination Day, the SOLAR (old) value was redenominated to 1e10 (10_000_000_000, or ten billion) Plancks, meaning that the new SOLAR was valued at ten decimal places.
+Following the [redenomination](redenomination.md), the new SOLAR is called SOLAR.

-### What is the inflation rate of the DOT?
+### What is the inflation rate of the SOLAR?

 The inflation rate is approximately 10% per year.

 A portion of the inflation is rewarded to validators for performing their duties, while another portion may go directly to the treasury.
-The exact percentage that goes into both varies and is based on the amount of DOT that are staked.
+The exact percentage that goes into both varies and is based on the amount of SOLAR that are staked.
 Please see the article on [inflation](../learn/learn-staking.md/#inflation) for more information.

 ## Governance